ADorigi/workerpool/README.md

 # workerpool
-A basic worker pool in Go
+A basic worker pool framework in Go